microsoft/WinDbg-Samples/TTDQueries/tutorial-instructions.md

 Can we find out the exact point in time where the program created the message box with the confusing error?

-One way to think about this problem is to list all calls to `user32!MessageBoxW` (Windows API to show a message box), order it by the start time of the function, and then pick the last call.
+One way to think about this problem is to list all calls to `MessageBoxW` (Windows API to show a message box), order it by the start time of the function, and then pick the last call.
 That is the point in time where we'll be able to inspect where the error came from: